chandyalex/GSoC-2021-TF-DarkPose/README.md

 python train.py --cfg $CONFIG
 ```

-##  How to integrate your own pase estimation model
+##  How to integrate your own pose estimation model
 A detailed demonstartion of how to train the pose estimation model with DARK method is demonstarted in the following colab and jupyter notbook.
 * Colab Notebook \
  [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](/notebooks/Dark_pose_colab.ipynb)